codepitbull/vertx-scala-kubernetes/README.md

 ##Setup
 First we need to start a clean Minikube instance with the following command:

 ```minikube start```

 To open the dashboard you can now use:

 ```minikube dashboard```

 Now we need to prepare for building the Docker-container.
 To avoid complications we will build the image inside of Minikube.
 To allow _sbt_ to perform this action we first have to prepare the shell:

 ```eval $(minikube docker-env)```

 In the project root we can now start the build:

 ```sbt clean docker```

 The Docker image is now ready for getting deployed.
-Execute the following commannd to create a Hazelcast-service (not needed in this tutorial but a starting point for further experiments).
+Execute the following commannd to create a Hazelcast-service (not needed in this tutorial but a starting point for further experiments):

 ```kubectl create -f kubernetes/hazelcast-service.yaml```

 And now we deploy the actual application, expose it and check where we can reach the endpoints: